On this page

 Counselling of the patient is a very important part of management.
 This counselling should include:

-- exploring the likely source of the infection
+- Exploring the likely source of the infection

-The patient should be advised not to:
+Patients should be advised not to:

-- donate blood or body organs
+- Donate blood or body organs

-- use nonsterile injecting equipment
+- Use nonsterile injecting equipment

-- share personal items such as toothbrushes or razors.
+- Share personal items such as toothbrushes or razors.

 They should also be advised to:

-- wipe up any blood spills with single-use disposable paper towels, and clean the area with detergent and warm water
+- Wipe up any blood spills with single-use disposable paper towels, and clean the area with detergent and warm water

-- place bloodstained paper tissues, sanitary towels or dressings in a plastic bag before disposal
+- Place bloodstained paper tissues, sanitary towels or dressings in a plastic bag before disposal

 Control of contacts